 There are a variety of ergonomic office chairs which claim to reduce lower back strain and cushion the buttocks and coccyx.
 Most of these chairs are very expensive and feature a plethora of adjustments and high-end materials to really provide a customized sitting experience.
-Some of these are marketed specifically to back pain sufferers, while others are simply touted as the best all around office chairs.
+Some of these are marketed specifically to back pain sufferers, while others are simply touted as the best all-around ergonomic office chairs.

 It is possible to find a less expensive ergonomic chair which might provide the relief you desire, but it is a case by case, hit or miss process.
 However, just because you pay more for a top quality chair does not mean that it will suit your seating needs or preferences.